Peppygal/DSA-Data-Analysis-Capstone-Project/README.md

 This suggests a strong demand for home or office appliances within that region.

-Appliances in Ontario could be one of the highest-performing product subcategories by regional combination.
+Appliances in Ontario could be one of the highest-performing product sub-categories by regional combination.

 ### Relevance to Dataset & Project: